astropy/astropy/docs/coordinates/creating.rst

     UnitsError: No unit was specified

 While the above example uses python numerical types, you can also provide strings to create coordinates.
-If the `unit` parameter is ``(None, None)`` (the default), strings will be interpreted using the `Angle` class' parsing scheme, and has a guiding principal of being able to interpret any *unambiguous* string specifying an angle.
+If the ``unit`` parameter is ``(None, None)`` (the default), strings will be interpreted using the `~astropy.coordinates.Angle` class' parsing scheme, and has a guiding principal of being able to interpret any *unambiguous* string specifying an angle.
 For the exact rules for how each string is parsed, see the `~astropy.coordinates.Angle` documentation.
 Some examples::